crisislab-platform/ingest-deno/readme.md

 This is the default account that is created.
 It has permission to modify user accounts.

 > [!IMPORTANT]
-> You must use this account to create a new admin account, and then log into that and delete the defualt one before exposing the server to the internet.
+> You must use this account to create a new admin account, and then log into that and delete the default one before exposing the server to the internet.

 Username: `delete-asap@example.com`
 Password: `password123`